Former food court manager jailed for stealing S$37,000, wanted to buy ticket to get girlfriend home during pandemic

 SINGAPORE: When his Vietnamese girlfriend needed an air ticket to return home during the pandemic, a food court manager waited for financial assistance he thought he was entitled to in order to help her pay for it.

-After discovering that he was not eligible for the cash, he began stealing money from the food court's daily sales proceeds, before turning to gambling in the hopes of returning the filched amount.
+After discovering that he was not eligible for the cash, he began stealing money from the food court's daily sales proceeds, before turning to gambling in the hopes of returning the money.

 Lee Chun Beng, 52, was jailed for two years and three months on Thursday (Mar 25) after pleading guilty to one charge of criminal breach of trust by an employee.